 Some residents have breathed sighs of relief since Conditt’s death, while others remain shaken up.

 Narcisa Velasco had rushed to help a friend, a 75-year-old woman who was severely injured on March 12 after picking up a package in front of a southeast Austin home.

-The sight of her blood and wounds, and the chaotic scene of nails, batteries and other debris from the bomb is haunting Velasco and her family members, some of whom also witnessed the aftermath of the explosion.
+She said the sight of the woman’s bloody wounds and the chaotic scene of debris from the bomb are still haunting her and her family members, some of whom also witnessed the aftermath of the explosion.

 “We are sleeping with all the lights on,” she said.

-The lives of Anthony Stephan House and Draylen Mason were cut short when explosive packages arrived on their doorsteps in Austin, Texas.
+The lives of Anthony Stephan House and Draylen Mason were cut short when explosive packages arrived on their doorsteps.